Mickyreegs/Project5/README.md

   * We will plot the best features against BitCoin to support interpretability and feature selection

 * Business Requirement 2 - Predicitive Modeling for Strategic Forecasting
-  * We want to predict BitCoin movements 30 days ahead by using market and macroeconomic features
+  * We want to predict BitCoin movements, not exact price, 30 days ahead by using market and macroeconomic features
   * We want to build and train a regression model and optimise performace by leveraging the best features from requirement 1
-  * We want to compare train and test sets and achieve an R2 of 0.90 or more
+  * We want to compare train and test sets and achieve an R2 of 0.80 or more

 ## ML Business Case